elastic/apm/specs/agents/configuration.md

 ### Configuration Source Precedence

 Configuration can be provided via a number of sources.
-The sources and their precedence are as follows.
+Values from central configuration MUST have the highest precedence, and default values MUST have the lowest precedence.
+Otherwise, agents SHOULD adopt the following config source precendence.
 Sources higher on this list will override values provided by sources lower on this list:

  - Central configuration
  - Environment variables